Name: Gurskiy Valeriy Ivanovich

 Biography

-Valeriy was born in 1963.
-He grew up in a family with two brothers, the younger and the older ones.
-In his childhood he was interested in athletics, studied birds as well.
-He graduated from aviation school.
-Then worked mainly in the repair sphere: as a room decorator, sawmill operator, plastic windows assembler.
+Valeriy was born in 1963 in Voronezh.
+He grew up with two brothers, the younger and the older ones.
+As a child, he was fond of athletics and studied birds.
+After studying at the aviation school, he worked mainly in the field of repair: as a finisher of premises, a sewing machine operator, and an assembler of plastic windows.

-In his spare time he grows grapes and makes wine, collects mushrooms, gardening.
-Still he is fascinated by bird life.
-Valeriy often helps his neighbors and friends with the repair of faulty devices.
-"If something is broken, go to Valeriy.
+In his spare time, Valeriy grows grapes and makes wine, collects mushrooms, gardening.
+He is still fascinated by bird watching.
+The man often helps neighbors and friends with the repair of faulty devices.
+"If something is broken, go to Valera.
 He will gladly fix it, and the thing will be like new," his friends say.

-In the 90s Valeriy worked as a security guard, and he had a lot of time to read.
-When all the art books were finished, he found a book about God.
-After reading it overnight, he realized that he had learned something important and began to devote time to the Bible and trust its advice.
+In the 1990s, Valeriy worked as a security guard, and he had a lot of time to read.
+Among the books he found one about God.
+After reading it overnight, he realized that he had learned something important and began to study the Bible.

-The sudden onset of criminal proceedings was a great stress for the Gursky family and their loved ones.
-Everyone who knows Valeriy is very worried about the unfair treatment of such a soulful and meek man.
+The criminal prosecution became stressful for the Gurskiy family and their loved ones.
+Everyone who knows Valeriy is worried about the unfair treatment of this soulful and meek man.

 Case History